quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint sends a CONNECTION_CLOSE frame to terminate the connection immediately.
 A CONNECTION_CLOSE causes all open streams to immediately become closed; open streams can be assumed to be implicitly reset.
-After receiving a CONNECTION_CLOSE frame, endpoints immediately enter a draining period.
+After sending or receiving a CONNECTION_CLOSE frame, endpoints immediately enter a draining period.

-An endpoint that sends a CONNECTION_CLOSE frame SHOULD respond to any packet that it receives in the draining period with another packet containing a CONNECTION_CLOSE frame.
-To reduce the state that an endpoint maintains in this case, they MAY send the exact same packet.
+During the draining period, an endpoint that sends a CONNECTION_CLOSE frame SHOULD respond to any subsequent packet that it receives with another packet containing a CONNECTION_CLOSE frame.
+To reduce the state that an endpoint maintains in this case, it MAY send the exact same packet.
 However, endpoints SHOULD limit the number of CONNECTION_CLOSE messages they generate.
 For instance, an endpoint could progressively increase the number of packets that it receives before sending additional CONNECTION_CLOSE frames.
-An endpoint can cease sending CONNECTION_CLOSE frames if it receives either a CONNECTION_CLOSE or an acknowledgement for a packet that contained a CONNECTION_CLOSE.

 Note: